Jiawei-Huang/DeepDecon/README.md

 ### Tutorial
 See `DeepDecon_example.ipynb` for reproducing the experimental results in this paper.
 ### Contact
-Feel free to open an issue on Github or contact [me](jiaweih@usc.edu) if you have any problem in running DeepDecon.
+Feel free to open an issue on GitHub or contact [me](jiaweih@usc.edu) if you have any problem in running DeepDecon.